georgekoliop/documentation/docs/pipeline-components-and-applications/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 # Writing a script

-Custom tranformation scripts may be defined in Javascript or Lua, and provided to Stream Replicator.
+Custom tranformation scripts may be defined in Javascript or Lua, and provided to Snowbridge.

 ## The scripting interface

 The script - whether Lua or Javascript - must define a main function with a single argument.
-Stream Replicator will pass the engineProtocol data structure as the argument:
+Snowbridge will pass the engineProtocol data structure as the argument:

 ```go